The Daleks' Master Plan: Conception and writing

 The seventh episode's broadcast on Christmas Day prompted the production team to write a self-contained comedic story, believing viewers would be uninterested in a complex narrative.
 Tosh was inspired to make the episode a parody of the police procedural series Z-Cars after one of its writers, Keith Dewhurst, turned down his request to write for Doctor Who.
-Camfield enquired about using four Z-Cars cast members (James Ellis, Brian Blessed, Joseph Brady, and Colin Welland) and production designer Raymond Cusick asked to use its set; Z-Cars producer David Rose declined as the production schedules overlapped and he felt a festive story did not match Z-Carss tone.
+Enquiries were made about using four Z-Cars cast members (James Ellis, Brian Blessed, Joseph Brady, and Colin Welland) and production designer Raymond Cusick asked to use its set; Z-Cars producer David Rose declined as the production schedules overlapped and he felt a festive story did not match Z-Carss tone.
 The Doctor's address to the audience at the end of the seventh episode—in which he says "Incidentally, a happy Christmas to all of you at home"—was written in the camera script, though Tosh and Wiles claimed it was improvised by Hartnell.
 Tosh criticised the address and felt it broke the audience's suspension of disbelief.
 40 years later, Doctor Who introduced annual Christmas specials with "The Christmas Invasion" (2005).

 By June 1965, Douglas Camfield was assigned to direct The Daleks' Master Plan.
 Tosh persuaded Wiles to maintain Camfield as the sole director after the serial was extended to twelve episodes.
 Camfield often rewrote elements of the scripts during rehearsals; Tosh felt Camfield's work on the scripts made the serial a success.
 Camfield asked Tristram Cary to compose music for the serial in July; Cary had worked on The Daleks (1963–1964) and the two had collaborated on Marco Polo (1965).
 Music was recorded at IBC Studios for the first six episodes on 13 October, and for the final six on 23 October.
 Brian Hodgson of the BBC Radiophonic Workshop created 48 sound effects for the serial in September 1965.
 Production assistant Viktors Ritelis was credited for the final episode at Camfield's request, as he felt he had helped immensely.
 Exhausted from production, Camfield decided he would not return to direct Doctor Who for some time.
 Production designers Cusick and Barry Newbery collaborated on the serial due to its length; it was Cusick's final story for Doctor Who, as he wanted to return to drama.